aliefZafran/todo-app-api/README.md

 # ToDo app api

 ## Overview
 This ToDo app API is a side project of mine developed to sharpen my skills in developing RESTful API using Spring Boot.
-This project serves as a proof of my dedication and commitment to continuous learning and improvement in the realm of backend development.
+This project serves to show my dedication and commitment to continuous learning and improvement in the realm of backend development.

 ## Project Objectives
 Primary objectives for this project are: